techcow2/Tips-Tricks-for-AI-Coder/README.md

 This process might feel clunky at first, but I promise, the more you practice, the better you’ll get at it.

 ### Remember, the way you word it matters!

-Learning how to phrase prompts is like the secret handshake to unlock the full potential of AI-powered coding tools.
-You don’t need to know how to write a single line of code to get these tools to work for you—you just need to know how to ask them the right way.
-And now, you’ve got your beginner’s guide to making that happen.